31 Renovated Melbourne Pubs That Are Pouring New Life Into the Scene

 North Fitzroy Arms

-The North Fitzroy Arms, now celebrating 150 years, is a place where time seems to slow while everything remains effortlessly fresh.
+The North Fitzroy Arms, now celebrating 150 years, is where time seems to slow while everything remains effortlessly fresh.
 The renovation honours the pub’s storied past, blending classic charm with modern comfort.
-The menu seamlessly combines nostalgic pub classics—rich pie floaters, charred steaks topped with béarnaise, French fries, a melt-in-your-mouth cheeseburger—with more refined dishes like freshly shucked oysters and chicken liver parfait with apricot brandy jelly.
+The menu seamlessly combines nostalgic pub classics — rich pie floaters, charred steaks topped with béarnaise, French fries, a melt-in-your-mouth cheeseburger — with more refined dishes like freshly shucked oysters and chicken liver parfait with apricot brandy jelly.
 The drinks list mirrors this balance, featuring crisp white wines and a bone-dry martini perfect for a fun date night.

 Sitchu Tip: You have to try their espresso martini shaken with a dram of Guinness.
 If you know, you know.